 Ruby is like a framework for the C programming language.

-You'll note that we pass the address of Environment_type
+You'll note that we pass the address of Environment_type as the

 second argument to this function.
 This struct provides a way for us to "hook into"